Manishearth/manishearth.github.io/source/drafts/ffi.md

 ## Sharing abstractions with destructors

-If you're passing ownership of abstractions across FFI, you probably want for Rust code to be able to destroy C++ objects, and vice versa.
+If you're passing ownership of collections or other templated types across FFI, you probably want Rust code to be able to destroy C++ objects, and vice versa.

 One way of doing this is to implement `Drop` on the generated struct.
 If you have `class MyString`, you can do: